Limit shapes for the asymmetric five vertex model: Introduction

 The so-called free-fermionic case of the six-vertex model is the case $a_1a_2 - a_3 a_4+a_5a_6 = 0$.
-In this case the model is determinantal, and the limit shape problem admits an exact solution.
+In this case the model is determinantal: edge probabilities are computed via determinants, and the limit shape problem admits an exact solution.
 This was carried out in a sequence of papers \cite{cohn2001variational,kenyon2006dimers,kenyon2006planar,kenyon2007limit}.
-The underlying PDE in this case is the \textbf{complex Burgers equation} $\phi_x + \phi \phi_y = 0$, which can be solved using complex characteristics.
+The underlying PDE in this case is equivalent to the \textbf{complex Burgers equation} $\phi_x + \phi \phi_y = 0$, and can be solved using the method of (complex) characteristics, see \cite{kenyon2007limit} and \cite{Griffithsetal}.
 This equation is also fundamental in random matrix theory and free probability.

-The equation analogous to $\phi_x + \phi \phi_y = 0$ in the context of the five-vertex model \eqref{eq:basicweights} is a generalization of the complex Burgers equation (equation (\ref{BB0}) which is not amenable to the complex characteristics method.
+The equation analogous to $\phi_x + \phi \phi_y = 0$ in the context of the five-vertex model (the model with weights \eqref{eq:basicweights}) is a generalization of the complex Burgers equation: the equation (\ref{BB0}).
+This equation is not amenable to the complex characteristics method.
 Nonetheless we will show how to find explicit solutions, parametrized by arbitrary analytic functions.

-When $r<1$ the surface tension has the interesting feature of not being strictly convex on all of $\isos$; there is in fact a region near $s+t=1$ where the surface tension is \emph{linear}, see Figure \ref{surftension}.
-For the limit shape problem we consider here, this leads to pieces of the limit shape (called ``neutral regions'') where the variational formalism give no information.
+When $r<1$ the surface tension $\sigma_r(s,t)$ has the interesting feature of not being strictly convex on all of $\N$; it is only strictly convex on a region $\N^*\subset\N$ bounded by a certain hyperbola, see Figure \ref{hyperb}.
+On the complementary region $\N\setminus\N^*$ the surface tension is \emph{linear}.
+For the limit shape problem we consider here, this leads to pieces of the limit shape (called ``neutral regions'') where the variational formalism gives no information.
 We conjecture that there is indeed \emph{no limit shape} in these regions, and the height function remains random in the scaling limit.
-The complement of the neutral region is called the ``repulsive'' region.
-See Figure \ref{bppbdy}.
+The part of the limit shape corresponding to slopes where $\sigma$ is strictly convex is called the ``repulsive'' region.
+See Figure \ref{bppexact} for an example.

+In \cite{RS} is considered a setting in which, in the neutral region, the height satisfies a degenerate Euler-Lagrange equation, given by a variant of the Burgers' equation (this posits that the height derivatives are constant along certain characteristic lines).
+A short calculation shows that this does not generally hold for the examples given in the current paper.